MrYsLab/python_banyan/docs/example10.md

   -t LOOP_TIME          Event Loop Timer in seconds

 ```
-When the MQTT Gateway is invoked it automatically connects to both the Banyan Backplane and to the MQTT Broker.
+When the MQTT Gateway is invoked, it automatically connects to both the Banyan Backplane and to the MQTT Broker.

 Before running the following examples, make sure that you
 have a [mosquitto broker](https://mosquitto.org/) and a [Python Banyan